 He added, “The work to eradicate poverty must not be motivated by pity but by compassion.
 When we act out of pity, we give the poor hand-outs and feel we have done the good deed for the day.
 When we act out of compassion, we invest our time and energy to do something constructive to give the poor economic stability and build their self-respect and self-confidence so they take care of themselves.”

-Launched on July 4 of 2018, The PuLSE Institute was inspired by the writings of nationally-renowned journalist and author Bankole Thompson, whose illuminating work has elevated the discourse around poverty and inequality in Detroit and the region and represents an urgent call for difference-making action.
-Thompson is the editor-in-chief of the Institute and a twice-a-week opinion columnist at The Detroit News.
+Launched on July 4 of 2018, The PuLSE Institute was inspired by the writings of nationally-renowned journalist and author Bankole Thompson, whose illuminating work on race and democracy has elevated the discourse around poverty and inequality in Detroit and the region, and represents an urgent call for difference-making action.
+Thompson is the Executive Dean and Editor-in-Chief of the Institute and a twice-a-week opinion columnist at The Detroit News.

 “Following in the trailblazing path of one of the world’s greatest champions for the poor, The PuLSE Institute proudly presents the Arun Gandhi Award for Global Justice.
 The Gandhi legacy remains ubiquitous and evermore relevant today amid continually expanding global poverty, and a thirst for courageous leadership to expose and challenge the iniquity of this human catastrophe known as poverty,” Patterson said.
 “We are humbled to be the vanguard of this esteemed legacy and to bestow this award upon individuals whose body of work reflects the Gandhi philosophy of peace and prosperity for all.”